AlexKluchkov/Telegram-Bot-for-Car-Insurance-Sales/README.md

 Telegram bot name: @InsuranceSalesForCarTelegramBot

-A Telegram bot that assists users in purchasing car insurance by processing user-submitted documents, interacting through AI-driven communications, and confirming transaction details.
+  A Telegram bot that assists users in purchasing car insurance by processing user-submitted documents, interacting through AI-driven communications, and confirming transaction details.The following libraries were used in the program: Mindee, Telegram.Bot.
+  The OnMessage method is called when the user sends a message to the telegram bot.
+The method can handle the command /start and also images.
+When working with images, program are executed methods PhotoPassportAnalysis and PhotoVehicleCardAnalysis.